penter666/ItsSnowingToday/README.md

 ### Wrote in HTML/Javascript.

 Contains so far:
-Character, monster collision detection with the map and player-monster collision.
+⋅⋅1.Character, monster collision detection with the map and player-monster collision.<br/>
 Coin pick-up system
 Key for door system
 Simple graphics, animation and sprite state control